dvcol/svelte-simple-router/README.md

 - onStart - executed when the navigation is triggered but before the route is resolved (fires on start and redirects).
 - onEnd - executed when the navigation is triggered and the route is resolved (fires on successful and failed navigation, but not on cancelled/redirected).
 - onError - executed when the navigation is triggered but an error occurs.

+Note: The `onError` listeners passed to a `RouterView` will listen to both the router and view events.
+If you want to listen to only the router events, you can pass the listeners to the `router` options or instance directly.

+#### Loading Listeners

+The `RouterView` supports several view change listeners that triggers once the navigation concludes and the view starts changing.

+- onChange - executed when a view starts to change.
+- onLoading - executed when a view starts loading an async component.
+- onLoaded - executed when a view finish loading a component.
+- onError - executed when an error occurs during view change.

+Note: The `onError` listeners passed to a `RouterView` will listen to both the router and view events.
+If you want to listen to only the view events, you can pass the listeners to the `view` instance directly.

 ### Lazy routing